 The present introduction will consider vectors and tensors as encountered in computational simulations of physical fields in which scalar, vector and tensor quantities vary with position in space and with time.
 Fields require a coordinate system to locate points in space.
 Vector and tensor fields also require a local basis at each point to define vector/tensor components.

-Most mathematical treatments of tensors assume that this local basis is aligned with the coordinate directions: cf. [1,2].
-However, the alignment of basis and coordinates introduces complexity in curvilinear orthogonal and especially in nonorthogonal coordinates that is not present in Cartesian coordinates: The local basis is constant for Cartesian coordinates but varies with spatial position using curvilinear orthogonal coordinates.
+Disconflation of Vector Bases and Coordinates Systems - Most mathematical treatments of tensors assume that the local basis is aligned with the coordinate directions: cf. [1,2] .
+However, the alignment of base vectors and coordinate directions introduces complexity in curvilinear orthogonal and especially in nonorthogonal coordinates that is not present in Cartesian coordinates: The local basis is constant for Cartesian coordinates but varies with spatial position using any curvilinear coordinate system.
 Nonorthogonal coordinates introduce a dual basis: one basis is parallel to the coordinate lines (the contravariant basis) and a reciprocal basis (the covariant basis) is perpendicular to coordinate tangent planes.
+These parallel and reciprocal bases coincide for curvilinear orthogonal coordinates but vary with spatial position.

 The resulting complications include differentiation of spatially varying base vectors, the metric tensor, dual base vectors, contravariant and covariant components, tensor differentiation, and Christoffel symbols.
 The calculus of tensors in general nonorthogonal coordinates is therefore significantly more complicated than that of Cartesian tensors.
-The complexity of variable-direction and nonorthogonal base vectors in general coordinates is commonly avoided in computational solution of both differential and integral conservation laws.
+However, the complexity of variable-direction and nonorthogonal base vectors in general coordinates is commonly avoided in computational solution of both differential and integral conservation laws in discrete form, whether using structured or unstructured grids.